patricklam/plam.new-webpage/content/post/20240819-a-travel-day.md

 To maximize Air Canada (lifetime) miles, I'd booked YUL-YVR-BNE-WLG&mdash;that is, Montreal to Vancouver to Brisbane to Wellington, adding about 1600mi over the Auckland routing.
-Air Canada only offers seasonal service to Auckland, but May isn't the season.
+Air Canada only offers seasonal service to Auckland, but May isn't the season (it is December through March).
 So, the total scheduled distance for the Brisbane routing is 11207 miles, with a theoretical YUL-WLG being 9083mi and YUL-YVR-AKL-WLG being 9636mi.